-TABLE 4-17 TYPES OF TSUNAMIS THAT MAY BE EXPERIENCED IN SAN FRANCISCO
+TABLE 4-17 TYPES OF TSUNAMIS THAT MAY BE EXPERIENCED IN SAN FRANCISCO tsunami waves may range in height from a few inches to over 30 feet.
+The first wave is almost never the largest.110

 In the open ocean, tsunamis can travel over 500 miles per hour (mph)-the speed of a jet-and are barely perceptible to ships at sea.
 However, as tsunami waves reach shallow water, they slow in speed and grow in height.
 At the shoreline in San Francisco,